 Neuromancer by William Gibson

 It’s a testament to the game-changing nature of this seminal cyberpunk novel that much of its language makes more sense to present-day readers than it did to its first readers in 1984, because Gibson’s invented language (including terms like “the matrix”) has become widely adopted.
 The premise borrows heavily from John Carpenter’s Escape from New York: a hacker who was punished for theft by being forbidden from accessing cyberspace meets a man who offers to restore his access if he retrieves a dead man’s digital consciousness.
 The ensuing heist anticipates sci-fi film classics like Inception and, of course, The Matrix.
 Gibson’s novel has been hailed not only as a great work of sci-fi, but also one of the finest works of contemporary literature in any genre.

-Counting Heads by David Murasek
+Counting Heads by David Marusek

-Like several of the artificial intelligence books on this list, Counting Heads, David Murasek’s first novel, attempts to imagine life in a near-future world where humanity is slowly being replaced with its own technologies.
+Like several of the artificial intelligence books on this list, Counting Heads, David Marusek’s first novel, attempts to imagine life in a near-future world where humanity is slowly being replaced with its own technologies.
 When you can no longer work because a robot (or a clone) has taken over your job, and when conceiving a child is a rare privilege granted to few, what meaning does life have?
-Murasek explores these and other questions in a book that has been praised for its literary qualities and critiqued for the way its ideas occasionally overwhelm its characters.
+Marusek explores these and other questions in a book that has been praised for its literary qualities and critiqued for the way its ideas occasionally overwhelm its characters.
 The novel’s sequel, Mind Over Ship, follows a group of unemployed clones and features plausible oddities like a spaceship filled with thousands of frozen bodies and a dead woman trying to bring herself back to life.